xebia-functional/tictactoe/docs/Workshop.md

 Your task in this exercise, given the description of the game above and the goal of keeping the `GameState` type as simple as possible while retaining the relationships of the individual states, is to fill out the `GameState` enum.

-The number of possible types for `GameState` should be 6.
+There should be 6 possible types for `GameState`.
 Once you have it, save the file and move on to the next step by running:

 ```bash
 git reset --hard domain-modeling-2